NVIDIA/NeMo/tutorials/llm/llama-3/README.md

 ## [1.
 Creating a LoRA adapter with NeMo Framework](./llama3-lora-nemofw.ipynb)

-This notebook showcases performing LoRA PEFT **Llama-3 8B** on [PubMedQA](https://pubmedqa.github.io/) using NeMo Framework.
+This notebook showcases performing LoRA PEFT **Llama 3 8B Instruct** on [PubMedQA](https://pubmedqa.github.io/) using NeMo Framework.
 PubMedQA is a Question-Answering dataset for biomedical texts.

 ### To get started